backstage/backstage/.changeset/techdocs-trains-beg.md

 ---
-'@backstage/techdocs-common': minor
+'@backstage/techdocs-common': patch
 ---

-Force using posix path for cloud storages
+Force using `posix` path for cloud storage